kpuniani/csc583-Final/README.md

 ## Design

-* This project followed same design principles which were follewed for the csc-583 class project.
+* This project followed same design principles which were followed for the csc-583 class project.
 * Application should have two UI views: register users, show register
 * Registration page should have responcivness and should work in tablet envoirnment.
 * Admin should be able to access list of registered users in tabular form.